List Of Best Places To Visit In Nyandarua County

 It is a 160-kilometre-long mountain range with an average elevation of 3,500 metres.
 The Aberdare mountain range is home to 52 of Kenya’s 67 highland species of birds.
 Some of these birds can be found at Karuru Falls.
 They include threatened species such as Sharpe’s Long Claw, Aberdare Cisticola, Abbott’s Starling, Jackson’s Widowbird, the African Green Ibis, and Ayre’s Hawk Eagle, among others.

-For mountain climbers, the falls is surrounded by several peaks, among the most popular being Ol Donyo Lesatima (4,001m), Kinangop (3,906m), Elephant Hill (3,906m), Chebuswa Hill (3,364m), and Twin Hills (3,300m).
-The hills and peaks are popular with mountain climbers and provide a wonderful opportunity for those who crave some solitude.
+For mountain climbers, the falls are surrounded by several peaks, among the most popular being Ol Donyo Lesatima (4,001m), Kinangop (3,906m), Elephant Hill (3,906m), Chebuswa Hill (3,364m), and Twin Hills (3,300m).
+The hills and peaks are popular with mountain climbers and provide a wonderful opportunity for those who crave solitude.

 To get there, visitors can either use the road or the air.
 Those driving from Nairobi will take about three hours to cover the 172-km stretch, passing through Sasumua Dam and Ndunyu Njeru.
-Air travellers can land inside the Aberdares National Park, which has an airstrip near the Queen’s Cave picnic site.
+Air travelers can land inside the Aberdares National Park, which has an airstrip near the Queen’s Cave picnic site.
 In addition to the magnificent waterfall, visitors to Nyandarua County can also watch wildlife like elephants, antelopes, waterbucks, monkeys, and numerous other species.

 13. Olkalou Arboretum